Hainanese Chicken Rice

 3. Add the chicken stock.
 Bring to a boil and then immediately reduce to the lowest heat.

-4. Cover and cook for 15 minutes (do not open the lid).
+4. Cover and cook for 15 minutes (do not remove the lid).

 Note 3 – To make kecap manis (a dark, sweet, sticky soy sauce) in the microwave, add the tamari (or all-purpose soy sauce) and sugar to a microwave-safe bowl.
 Heat in the microwave for 3 minutes, stopping to stir once halfway through.
 Continue heating in 1-minute increments until the kecap manis is thick and sticky.
-Take care the bowl will be hot and note the kecap manis will thicken as it cools.
+Take care as the bowl will be hot.
+The kecap manis will continue to thicken as it cools.

 • Author: Nicole